|

 and ravaging the tombs, wall-hangings, and tombs.
 Then the spire

+was struck by lightning, as it towered over the city.
 The church fell into decline for a few years despite efforts to

 renovate it.
 During the English Civil War, Parliamentary troops